rpt09-mulder/reviews/README.md

 ## Development

 ### Setting up aws s3 with node
+AWS S3 (Simple Storage service)
+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
+Amazon S3 provides easy-to-use management features so you can organize your data and configure finely-tuned access controls to meet your specific business, organizational, and compliance requirements.
+Amazon S3 is designed for 99.999999999% (11 9's) of durability, and stores data for millions of applications for companies all around the world.

 ``` const AWS = require('aws-sdk'); ```

 Add account information from AWS: access key and secret access key.